rkiel/jekyll-starter/README.md

 cd MY_NEW_BLOG
 ```

-My the repository your own
+Make the repository your own

 ```unix
 rm -rf .git